 Sa Dragonera is a tiny uninhabited island and nature reserve just off Mallorca’s southwest coast, directly opposite the resort of Sant Elm.
 It’s named for its dragon-like shape and the lizards that inhabit it – a subspecies not found anywhere else in the world.
 Ecologists won an important battle to stop hotel development on the island, and it remains totally unspoilt with a pristine natural park.
 The boat trip over takes just 20 minutes, but visitors can’t spend the night here.
 Be sure to return before dusk for some for some of the island’s most spectacular sunsets over the island.

 A great family day out, these wetlands can be accessed by car or via an easy cycle on one of the many routes on offer in the area.
 They are are located inbetween Alcudia and Can Picafort.
 Entrance to the wetlands is free.
 Maps and binoculars are available from the visitor centre, so you can explore the area and catch glimpses of the small animals and various birds that inhabit the area.

 Es Baluard Museum of Modern and Contemporary Art

-La Alumundaina Royal Palace
+La Almudaina Royal Palace

-Tramuntana Mountain Range
+Tramuntana Moutnain Range